Parsons Selected as Design-Builder for the Plant’s $60.6 Million Phase V Expansion

 - Fast Track Design

 - Permitting and Regulatory Compliance

-Design completed on schedule
+Design Completed on Schedule

 Parsons used Primavera (P6) to develop a fully resource loaded Critical Path Method (CPM) schedule.
 This identified any critical schedule issues, plant operation constraints, and regulatory requirements early in the project to avoid delays.
 Face-to-face schedule reviews with the District ensured that variances and potential impacts were brought forward for discussion and early resolution.
 The schedule reflected the following equipment procurement tasks as individual schedule activities: Equipment Submittal, Submittal Review, and Approval, Release for Fabrication, Factory Testing, Delivery, Installation, Manufacture’s Startup and Certification.
-This allowed all activities be tracked and reviewed to maintain schedule and insure timely delivery, installation and startup.
+This allowed all activities be tracked and reviewed to maintain schedule and ensure timely delivery, installation, and startup.

 Parsons used Primavera/Oracle Construction Manager (CM) for document control and to track RFIs.
 Parsons also used Timberline to provide cost estimates for change orders at the field office.
-All field engineers used AutoCAD for quality control and pipe layout design, which increases productivity when small design modifications were needed.
-Parsons set up a fileserver on-site to allow for quick exchange of drawings and files among field personal.
+All field engineers used AutoCAD for quality control and pipe layout design, which increased productivity when small design modifications were needed.
+Parsons set up a fileserver on site to allow for quick exchange of drawings and files among field personal.
 A Project Collaboration Portal (PCP) based on MS Sharepoint was set up to allow information exchange with vendors and other external stakeholders.

-Key features of the proposed Parsons approach include commitment to conducting extensive local outreach to hire from within West Basin’s service area, focusing on small and minority owned businesses and union labor; commitment to accelerated schedule; and bringing recycled water sooner to meet customer needs.
+Key features of the proposed Parsons approach included commitment to conducting extensive local outreach to hire from within West Basin’s service area, focusing on small and minority owned businesses and union labor; commitment to accelerated schedule; and bringing recycled water sooner to meet customer needs.